 PBHL-E 210 Zombie Apocalypse and Doomsday Infections (3 cr.)

-The focus is infectious diseases, the possibility of a zombie infection.
-We will discuss infections that have changed the course of history.
-Included topics are: disease transmission, outbreak investigations, control measures, assessment, and field investigations.
+This course introduces the epidemiology of infectious diseases using the analogy of zombie infection.
+Students learn about cultural beginnings and uses of zombie stories and then infections that have changed the course of history.
+Included topics are: disease transmission, outbreak investigations, control measures, antimicrobial resistance, vaccines, vectors, and field investigations.

-PBHL-E 303 Topics in Public Health (1-4 cr.)
 This course has a variable title and can be offered for variable credits.
 Similar to topics courses offered in other IUI programs, this course offers an introduction to a variety of public health topics and current issues will be covered in this course.